nibreh/yellow-theme-lateral/README.md

 ## How the fixed sidebar works?

+The body/page wrapper is centered, and the sidebar is fixed with `margin-left:-13em;`.

 A scroll bar appears when the fixed sidebar is higher than the web browser window.

-Otherwise, you can edit the position of `.with-sidebar .sidebar` in `lateral.css`.
-Change `position:fixed;` to `position:absolute;`
+You can disable the fixed position in `lateral.css`: found the class`.with-sidebar .sidebar` and change `position:fixed;` to `position:absolute;`.

 ## Is it responsive?

+Sidebar is not displayed on small screen (take a look at `@media screen and (max-width:32em)`).

-Sidebar is displayed at the top on mobile device.
-Otherwise, you can install the [burger menu](https://github.com/richi/yellow-plugin-burger-menu) by Richi.
+I suggest to install the [burger menu](https://github.com/richi/yellow-plugin-burger-menu) by Richi.

 ## How to use a central sidebar?

+*Not sure if this trick working with latest Yellow 0.6.9*

 [Issue #102](https://github.com/datenstrom/yellow/issues/102#issuecomment-137946128) - If you want a central sidebar, adjust the header snippet.
 For example replace: